 To Gandhi, the truth is tantamount to God.
 “Truth is God” is his famous saying.
 Hence a search for the Truth is equivalent to a search for God.
 A Satyagrahi searches for the Truth through his/her actions.
 Also, a Satyagrahi discovers the truth by ‘living the truth’.
 Truth forms an essential part of the idea of satyagraha.

 The truth Gandhi talks about is not some kind of ultimate Truth.
-In fact, Gandhi had said multiple times that the Truth he often talks about is moral and spiritual.
+Gandhi had said multiple times that the Truth he often talks about is moral and spiritual.
 This truth can only be discovered by a Satyagrahi who has the right temperament, is willing to sacrifice, has minimum desires, has a pure heart, controls his senses and adheres to non-violence.
 However, Gandhi also agrees it is impossible to attain absolute Truth due to the limitations humans have.

 Control of Desires